iiasa/Condor_run_R/configuring.md

 ### CONDOR_DIR
 Default value: `"Condor"`

-Directory where for each run, Condor log files and other run artifacts are stored in a subdirectory.
-Excluded from bundle.
+Directory where for each run, Condor and job log files and other run artifacts are stored in a subdirectory that is named via [`LABEL`](#label).
+Excluded from the bundle.
 Can also be an absolute path.
-Created when it does not exist.
+Created when it does not exist, ditto for the subdirectory.

 ### SEED_JOB_RELEASES
 Default value: `0`